pierre-rouleau/pel/doc/pel-manual.rst

                                ☝️  See `PEL Mark Management Utilities`_.

-pel-use-framemove              Activates and enables the use of the                          Not yet.
+pel-use-framemove              Activates and enables the use of the                          No. Must be
                                framemove_ package.
-This extends the windmove                 This is hosted feature allowing to quickly move point to another             in the Emacsmirror_ frame using the same mechanism as with windmove.              not in any ELPA archive.
+This extends the windmove                 installed manually feature allowing to quickly move point to another             from Emacsmirror_ frame using the same mechanism as with windmove.

                                For now, this must be installed manually from the framemove_ site.